Sky Cinema

 Sky Cinema is a British subscription film service owned by Sky Group (a division of Comcast).
 In the United Kingdom, Sky Cinema channels currently broadcast on the Sky satellite and Virgin Media cable platforms, and in addition Sky Cinema on demand content are available through these as well as via Now, EE TV and TalkTalk TV.

 In 2016, Sky rebranded its television film channel operations under one single branding on 8 July, the channels in the United Kingdom and Ireland were rebranded from Sky Movies to Sky Cinema; on 22 September in Germany and Austria, the Sky Cinema brand (originally used for the flagship network) was extended to the German channels in the group formerly known as Sky Film; the Italian Sky Cinema channels followed suit on 5 November by adopting the brand packages introduced in the United Kingdom and Ireland earlier.

-Output includes movie premieres from Universal Pictures, Sony Pictures, Paramount Pictures and Warner Bros.
-Pictures, and Sky original films.
+Output includes movie premieres from Universal Pictures, Paramount Pictures, Warner Bros.
+Pictures, Sony Pictures (until 2027) and Sky original films.